Week of September 30, 2024

 Hurry!
 Use the links below to catch up:

-Week of June 17
+Week of September 16

-Week of May 20
+Week of August 26

-Week of April 29
+Week of July 29

 A Message From the Editor

-As we eagerly enter another year--approaching 20!--our mission remains constant: to fill the need for timely, focused, non-biased news in the channel for POS & Auto ID (and now Mobility).
+As we complete another year--approaching 20!--our mission remains constant: to fill the need for timely, focused, non-biased news in the channel for POS & Auto ID (and now Mobility).
 If anything, that need grows more pressing in the face of new technologies, go-to-market strategies, business models, and consumer expectations.
 We look forward to continuing our mission, and welcome your suggestions and thoughts on improvements.

 Michael Kachmar, Editor